A racing champion

 The forest animals’ survival is at stake.
 Some take refuge on treetops, others go in search of the last dry lands while more than a few are stranded by the rising water.
 As solid ground habitat narrows, that of fish or pink dolphins extends to infinity.
 All must learn to live in a sunken forest.

-This film tells the animals’ story replete with competition, anguish, danger and courage.
-THE SUNKEN FOREST is a mesmerizing and unforgettable story.
+This film tells a mesmerizing and unforgettable story replete with competition, anguish, danger and courage.

 The river and its wildlife